 Invariably technology inventions emerge as primitive products

-Irrespective of the greatness of scientific discovery and technology invention, in an early stage, innovations around them emerge in primitive form.
+Irrespective of the greatness of scientific discovery and technological invention, in an early stage, innovations around them emerge in primitive form.
 Unfortunately, such primitive innovations create little willingness to pay.
-Hence, at the beginning, they end up in contributing very little to uplift the quality of living standard.
+Hence, in the beginning, they end up contributing very little to uplift the quality of living standards.
 Consequentially, in a competitive market, those primitive innovations produce a loss.

 Thus, the urgency of turning this loss into profit begins a long journey of incremental innovations.
 The advancing as well as developing complementary technologies to support the addition and improvement of ideas in an incremental manner is the key.
 In each iteration, incremental progress is made in increasing reliability, delegating roles from electro-mechanical to electronics and software, reducing components, and increasing automation—among others.
 Of course, often, such exercise does not sound to be highly creative in drawing the interest of intellects.
 However, such activities are at the core of incremental improvement for creating commercial successes of innovations.

-Failure of Russia in innovation economy demands us to look into broader issues
+Failure of Russia in the innovation economy demands us to look into broader issues